jxu/PiCalc/README.md

 PyPi
 ====

 Several algorithms for arbitrary precision calculation of pi.
 Plus, how could I pass up that name?
+(Edit: It appears the name has already been taken by the package index.
+Oh well.)
 Based on Nick Craig-Wood's python implementations, but with my own gmpy2 changes.
 Includes a timing program to verify certain functions.
 I threw in some C++ code to see if gcc could do anything for speed.
 Any more speed increases would have to be done without Python.

 To do:
 - Better documentation
 - Multi-threading: a possibility?
+- Rewrite C++ with gmpxx

 Algorithms
 ----------